A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: SIMULATION AND EXPERIMENTAL RESULTS

 \subsubsection{Experiment 1}

-In this experiment, we conduct the cooperative transportation task by two robots in real-world environment.
+In this experiment, we extend the proposed framework to the real-world cooperative transportation task.
 Obstacles include a pedestrian and two slopes with varying angles and heights.
 The system should transport the object to the destination while avoiding static and dynamic obstacles.
-The decentralized layer will optimize the formation of the system in real-time and computes the desired joint motion command based on the task-priority motion controller.
-Snapshots during the task are shown in Fig. \ref{fig_real_two_robots}.
-The trajectories of the object, and $\mu(\boldsymbol{q})$ and $r(\boldsymbol{q})$ of \emph{MM1} and \emph{MM2} are shown in Fig. \ref{fig_real_two_robots_data}.
+The decentralized layer will optimize the joint configuration of the robots in real-time.
+Snapshots during the task are shown in Figure \ref{fig_real_two_robots}.
+The trajectories of the object, $\mu(\boldsymbol{q})$, $F(\boldsymbol{q})$ and $B(\boldsymbol{q})$ of \emph{MM1} and \emph{MM2} are shown in Figure \ref{fig_real_two_robots_data}.
 The motion process is explained as follows. \begin{itemize}[leftmargin=*] \item At \emph{t=0s}, the system is far away from obstacles.
 Both \emph{MM1} and \emph{MM2} start with an optimal configuration. \item From \emph{t=5s} to \emph{t=10s}, \emph{MM1} meets the pedestrian twice.
 As a redundant robot, it is able to avoid the dynamic obstacle while not affecting the transportation task.
-As a punishment, $\mu(\boldsymbol{q})$ of \emph{MM1} is sacrificed (Fig. \ref{fig_real_two_robots_data}(c)).
+As a punishment, $\mu(\boldsymbol{q})$ of \emph{MM1} is sacrificed (Figure \ref{fig_real_two_robots_data}(c)).
 However, when the obstacle moves away, $\mu(\boldsymbol{q})$ can be recovered to a high value. \item From \emph{t=28s} to \emph{t=35s}, the system adjusts \emph{z} and \emph{roll} of the object to suit the height and direction of \emph{slope1}.
-Thanks to the real-time formation optimizer, $\mu(\boldsymbol{q})$ and $r(\boldsymbol{q})$ of the two robots remain at a high value during this period. \item From \emph{t=49s} to \emph{t=55s}, the height of the \emph{MM1}'s and \emph{MM2}'s end effector decreases and increases, respectively, which means that the system adjusts \emph{pitch} of the object to suit the height and direction of \emph{slope2}.
-During this period, \emph{MM2} gradually approaches the boundary of the workspace in \emph{z} direction, hence $\mu(\boldsymbol{q})$ decreases quickly (Fig. \ref{fig_real_two_robots_data}(d)). \item From \emph{t=75s} to \emph{t=80s}, the system has crossed all obstacles and then lowers the object to finish the autonomous cooperative transportation task.
-Finally, the height of the \emph{MM2}'s end effector decreases, and $\mu(\boldsymbol{q})$ returns to a high value. \end{itemize}
+Thanks to the real-time redundancy resolution, $\mu(\boldsymbol{q})$, $F(\boldsymbol{q})$ and $B(\boldsymbol{q})$ of the two robots remain at high values during this period. \item From \emph{t=49s} to \emph{t=55s}, the height of the \emph{MM1}'s and \emph{MM2}'s end effector decreases and increases, respectively, which means that the system adjusts \emph{pitch} of the object to suit the height and direction of \emph{slope2}.
+During this period, \emph{MM2} gradually approaches the boundary of the workspace in \emph{z} direction, hence $\mu(\boldsymbol{q})$ decreases quickly (Figure \ref{fig_real_two_robots_data}(d)). \item From \emph{t=75s} to \emph{t=80s}, the system has crossed all obstacles and then lowers the object to finish the autonomous cooperative transportation task.
+Finally, the height of the \emph{MM2}'s end effector decreases, and $\mu(\boldsymbol{q})$ returns to a high value. \end{itemize} Therefore, multiple robots are able to cooperate with each other to realize the transportation task in cluttered environments, and each robot could plan the optimal joint configuration and track the desired trajectories precisely.